alonsd/Heroes/README.md

 - [ ] Add unit & integration tests
 - [ ] Migrate to gradle kts
 - [ ] Rebuilding the UI from a proffesional free Zeplyn / Figma tempalte
+- [ ] Convert into a multi-module application

 ### About